Article

 Buoyancy Vest – A lightweight vest that provides support in the water while allowing arm movement.

-Permitted within our casual swim sessions (with double lane availability)
+Permitted within our casual swim or family sessions

 Arm Bands (Floaties) – Inflatable bands worn on the upper arms to assist beginners in staying afloat.

-Permitted within our casual swim sessions (with double lane availability)
+Permitted within our casual swim or family sessions

 2. Technique and Training Aids